HSpichig/GPS_Evaluation/README.md

 The first version of this repository is the code provided as an Annex in the aforementionned article.
 It is update as new results become available and I have time to make the code more accessible.
 This is not my dayjob.
 If you are missing a feature and feel that updating intervals are too long, feel fre to develop it yourself.

+The xlsx-files are provided as an example data-set.
+They are the data sets used in the article.

 ## Disclaimer
 If you use this code for expertise in a court case, be aware that it is your responsability that the code works as intended and is adapted to the problem you aim to solve.
 I accept no liability for damages caused by using this code.
 I'm no programmer.
 I refuse all liability for mental unease, heart problems or psychic damage caused by inefficient and bad coding.